Reed-Compbio-Classes/bio131-S24-syllabus/doc/assessment/gradingcontract.md

 According to the [Reed College Guidebook](https://www.reed.edu/guidebook/acad_pol/eval_student.html), a grade of an A denotes excellent work, a grade of B denotes above average work, a grade of C denotes average work, a grade of D denotes minimal but passing amount of work, and a grade of F denotes not a passing amount of work.

-The eight common assignments (exams E1-E2, programming assignments P1-P4, and book reflections B1-B2) are designed so that if students complete them (and no other choose-your-own assignments), they will earn a B. If you earn a B in the course, you will have learned _a lot_ about computational biology.
-Note that if you miss any of the eight assignments, you will earn no higher than a C-.
+The eight common assignments (exams E1-E2, programming assignments P1-P4, and book reflections B1-B2) and the required in-class components (completing the two conference meetings, attending the final exam slot, and completing 6 of 8 programming labs) are designed so that if students complete them, they will earn a B. If you earn a B in the course, you will have learned _a lot_ about computational biology.
+Note that if you miss any of the eight common assignments, you will earn no higher than a C-.

 Note that, according to the [schedule](schedule.md), the common assignments will be completed by the beginning of Week 12.
-For the last two weeks, students can choose to revisit the common assignments that they wish to improve upon or complete one or more of the choose-your-own (CYO) assignments.
+For the last two weeks, students can choose to revisit the common assignments they wish to improve upon or complete one or more of the choose-your-own (CYO) assignments.
 The CYO assignments for each theme are listed in the [types of work page](components.md).

 TODO: labs, conferences, first assignment, portfolio are not counted here.
 I think the portfolio is the chance to justify the grade.
 However there needs to be time to negotiate the portfolio's contents.
 Timing of the deadline?